CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Administration/SDK-Access-from-Docker containers.md

 ## Applications that Require Integration with the Networking Dataplane

-There are two main classes of applications that require integration with the networking dataplane:
+Two main classes of applications require integration with the networking dataplane:

 - Applications that interact with the system through standard interfaces; for example, installing routes or ACLs in the Linux kernel through `netlink` or command lines (Linux tools such as `iproute2`).
 The kernel dataplane settings are offloaded to the ASIC through `switchd`.
 Using standard interfaces allows for more portable applications.
 - Applications that require more native access to the forwarding ASIC through the ASIC SDK to access hardware capabilities that are not exposed through the Linux kernel and other standard interfaces.

 ## Direct Application Access to the ASIC SDK

-The Mellanox `sx_sdk` is a standalone process, which supports access from multiple application clients simultaneously through the `sx_api` library with IPC communications.
+The NVIDIA Spectrum `sx_sdk` is a standalone process, which supports access from multiple application clients simultaneously through the `sx_api` library with IPC communications.
 For a containerized application to get access to the SDK, you need to make the `sx_api` and a few other files available to the container while the SDK process continues to run natively on the container host.

 Cumulus Linux provides two options.
 You can either:
 - Copy the required files to the container at runtime.